 Meet Esther Joy King

 Esther Joy King is a battle-ready leader with a heart to serve.
-Esther’s training as a lawyer and Captain in the Army Reserve makes her ready to get things done for us in Congress, starting on day one.
+Esther’s training as a lawyer and JAG Officer in the Army Reserve makes her ready to get things done for us in Congress, starting on day one.

 She learned the value of service from her parents who were missionaries on the US-Mexico border in Juarez.
 Although her family did not have much, they were generous to those who were less fortunate.
 It was growing up in this life of ministry that Esther learned the values of faith, family, and tireless sacrifice for others.